What is the Towns Fund?

 Up to four or five years is a long time to wait to see things happen in Goldthorpe; will there be anything sooner?

 Some projects will naturally take longer than others due to their complexity, but you may see completed projects within 2-3 years.
-However, the Towns Fund has already provided £500,000 of additional funding to kick-start activity and these have already made a noticeable change to the Goldthorpe landscape.
+However, the Towns Fund has already provided £500,000 of additional funding to kick-start activity.
+These have already made a noticeable change to the Goldthorpe landscape.
 Known as ‘accelerated projects’ these early initiatives assisted regeneration, growth, and improvements to the environment, including projects which will increase walking and cycling.

 - Phoenix Park: upgrade of a north south footpath into a multi-user route creating a dedicated/segregated cycle lane with LED solar lighting.
 Three new rest points, welcome signage and orientation maps.
 This work has now been completed.
 Spring 2022

 - Creation of Tiny Forest at Brickyard Ponds: Barnsley declared a climate emergency in 2019 and are committed to be net zero carbon by 2045.
-Planting a Tiny Forest (a dense, native woodland and the first in South Yorkshire) will help mitigate the effect of climate change, support urban wildlife and reconnect people with nature.
-It will be a great educational resource for local school children and the community, over the next 2 years several community events will take place where you can learn about the forest, to get involved visit the official Earthwatch website.
+Planting a Tiny Forest (a dense, native woodland and the first in South Yorkshire) will help mitigate the effect of climate change.
+It will also support urban wildlife and reconnect people with nature.
+It will be a great educational resource for local school children and the community.
+Over the next 2 years several community events will take place where you can learn about the forest, to get involved visit the official Earthwatch website.
 Planting took place in late March 2021.

-- The high street: acquisition, demolition and remediation of the Horse and Groom to enable the creation of a high-quality public square and new site for the relocated market.
+- The high street.
+Acquisition, demolition and remediation of the Horse and Groom.
+This is to enable the creation of a high-quality public square and new site for the relocated market.
 The demolition of the former public house was completed in 2021 and a procurement process is underway for the new public square.
 Spring 2022.

 Which community groups are involved in the project development/delivery and are there any new community groups to be set up?